Economy of the Philippines: Electronics

 A Texas Instruments plant in Baguio has been operating for 20 years and is the largest producer of DSP chips in the world.
 Texas Instruments' Baguio plant produces all the chips used in Nokia cell phones and 80% of chips used in Ericsson cell phones in the world.
-Until 2005, Toshiba laptops were produced in Santa Rosa, Laguna.
-Presently the Philippine plant's focus is in the production of hard disk drives.
-Printer manufacturer Lexmark has a factory in Mactan in the Cebu region.
-Electronics and other light industries are concentrated in Laguna, Cavite, Batangas and other CALABARZON provinces with sizable numbers found in Southern Philippines that account for most of the country's export.
+Toshiba hard disk drives are manufactured in Santa Rosa, Laguna.
+Printer manufacturer Lexmark has a factory in Cebu City.
+Electronics and other light industries are concentrated in Laguna, Cavite, Batangas and other Calabarzon provinces with sizable numbers found in Southern Philippines that account for most of the country's export.

 The Philippine Electronics Industry is classified into (73%) Semiconductor Manufacturing Services (SMS) and (27%) Electronics Manufacturing Services (EMS) according to SEIPI, the largest organization of foreign and Filipino electronics companies in the Philippines.

-Electronic products continued to be the country's top export with total earnings of $42.49 billion and accounted for 56.9% of the total exports in 2021.
+Electronic products continued to be the country's top export with total earnings of US$45.66 billion and accounted for 57.8 percent of the total export of goods in 2022.